-Not since The Talented Mr Ripley (which we wrote about here) has a film come along and redefined men’s summer style in quite such a significant way as Call Me By Your Name, directed by Luca Guadagnino.
+Not since The Talented Mr Ripley has a film come along and redefined men’s summer style in quite such a significant way as Call Me By Your Name, directed by Luca Guadagnino.
 The protagonist in our sartorial sights is Oliver, the charming, worldly, and athletic American college graduate played by the brilliant Armie Hammer.
 He finds himself on a working sabbatical in 1980s northern Italy, where the sun is as ripe as the abundant fruit hanging from the trees, it’s ever-present glare teasing out a tense romantic relationship between Oliver and the 24-year-old Elio, played by Timothée Chalamet.

 The tension between the two young men may be fraught at times and exquisite at others, but the costuming, led by Giulia Piersanti, is a work of art in itself, not least because of the way Oliver adapts his preppy Ivy League style to the Italian environment.
 The dusty summer heat plays nicely into the hands of Oliver’s wardrobe, which is replete with thigh-skimming cotton shorts and short-sleeve shirts, which he wears oversize and boxy, showing more chest, one fancies, than he might back home in the States.
 While Oliver often rolls up the sleeves on his long-sleeved shirts, it's a white and green pinstripe short-sleeved shirt that steals the show.
 The lines seem to accentuate the boxy, relaxed fit, while the soft roll of his collars, the slightly cropped shorts, and the brown low-heel slip-ons (as opposed to his battered Converse high-tops) play nicely into the holiday vibe.